fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

     Default value: get the current time zone option dynamically from the system

     The time zone in which the client runs the system.
-In order to deal with the problem of data writing and query in multiple time zones, TDengine uses Unix Timestamp to record and store timestamps.
+In order to deal with the problem of data writing and query in multiple time zones, DThouse uses Unix Timestamp to record and store timestamps.
 The characteristics of UNIX timestamps determine that the generated timestamps are consistent at any time regardless of any time zone.
 It should be noted that UNIX timestamps are converted and recorded on the client side.
 In order to ensure that other forms of time on the client are converted into the correct Unix timestamp, the correct time zone needs to be set.

     In Linux system, the client will automatically read the time zone information set by the system.
 Users can also set time zones in profiles in a number of ways.
 For example:
     ```